lowdefy/lowdefy-docs/docs/blocks/list/list.md

 - `addButtonTitle` : _String_ - Default: `"Add Item"` - Add button title.
 - `noDataTitle` : _String_ - Default: `"No Items"` - Text to show when the list is empty.
-- 'addToFront' : _Boolean_ - Default: `false` - New items are added to the front of the array when clicking the add item button.
+- `addToFront` : _Boolean_ - Default: `false` - New items are added to the front of the array when clicking the add item button.
-- 'hideAddButton' : _Boolean_ - Default: `false` - Hide the add button, use when new items should not be added to the list.
+- `hideAddButton` : _Boolean_ - Default: `false` - Hide the add button, use when new items should not be added to the list.
-- 'hideRemoveButton' : _Boolean_ - Default: `false` - Hide the remove button, use when items should not be removed from the list.
+- `hideRemoveButton` : _Boolean_ - Default: `false` - Hide the remove button, use when items should not be removed from the list.

 <!-- ## Block actions TODO